priyankaRkrish/ai-quiz-builder/ARCHITECTURE_DIAGRAMS.md

 # 🏗️ System Architecture Diagrams

-This document contains essential diagrams to help interviewers understand the AI Quiz App architecture and the new RAG implementation.
+This document contains essential diagrams to help developers and stakeholders understand the AI Quiz App architecture and the new RAG implementation.

 ## 🎯 **1.
 System Architecture Overview**